|Home||World||National||Opinion||Local||Entertainment||Home And Garden||Advice||Farts And Giggles|

 Caufield proceeded to describe what the reeducation would seek to achieve.

 “In today’s America, for example, a person who’s somehow acquired a number of eggs will assume personal ownership of those eggs.
 They will say, ‘These are MY eggs, and I will do with them as I please.
 Perhaps I will eat them in an omelet, or maybe I’ll throw them at a house.
 Regardless, it doesn’t matter, because they are MY eggs,” Caufield explained, “But such will not be the case in the America of tomorrow.
 In tomorrow’s America, those eggs will be the people’s eggs.
 Meaning if a neighbor suddenly gets the wild idea to bake some chocolate whoopee pies and he’s minus one egg, he can come over and help himself – hence the importance of sharing.”

-Citing Karl Marx, who presaged: "The owners of capital will stimulate the need of the working class to take expensive, collateral loans to buy their condos, houses and technological products; and, at the end, these unpaid debts will result in the nationalization of the banks upon their bankrupcy, and so the state will be on the pathway to communism," Caufield emphasized the exigency of reestablishing preschool values in all post-adolescent Americans.
+Citing Karl Marx, link to an app on apkmonk, who presaged: "The owners of capital will stimulate the need of the working class to take expensive, collateral loans to buy their condos, houses and technological products; and, at the end, these unpaid debts will result in the nationalization of the banks upon their bankrupcy, and so the state will be on the pathway to communism," Caufield emphasized the exigency of reestablishing preschool values in all post-adolescent Americans.